 (1st Competitor), do you agree with those hole by hole scores for the second nine?
-Each of you sign the scorecard and turn it into the committee.
+(If traditional scorecards are used:) Each of you sign the scorecard and turn it into the committee.
+(If scoring app is used:) Please attest to your score (1st Competitor).